AlreadyBored/nodejs-assignments/assignments-v2/06b-logging-errors/assignment.md

 3. **Custom Error Handler**

-   Implement a custom error handler using Fastify's `setErrorHandler`:
+   Implement a global exception handling layer in Nest (for example, using an exception filter):
    - Catch all unhandled errors during request processing
    - Log the error with full stack trace at `error` level
    - Return a proper HTTP response with the appropriate status code and a JSON body: